You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 A SIMPLE IRA is another plan that is similar to a 401k and offered by small business owners, usually with 100 employees or less.

 When you begin investing, it’s important to understand that you should never invest too heavily in one thing.
-Buying shares of an individual company’s stock can be enjoyable.
-But it’s best to try and build a broad, diverse portfolio that will protect you against sharp market downturns.
+I’s best to try and build a broad, diverse portfolio that will protect you against sharp market downturns.

 Think of your portfolio as a pizza, with slices containing different cheeses and toppings.
 A properly diversified portfolio will have a mix of stocks, bonds and other investments.